TriticeaeToolbox/PHG-SCINet/README.md

 # PHG-SCINet
-Building a wheat PHG on SCINet
+Building a wheat PHG on SCINet using PHG v2.4